usf-cs272-fall2022/usf-cs272-fall2022.github.io/_eclipse/java-and-eclipse-setup.md

 ## Setup Folders

-We are using the Eclipse integrated development environment (IDE) in class for writing Java code and Github (using `git`) to store and share that code.
-Both Eclipse and Github have hidden metadata they use to track the status of your code and it is *very important* to keep this hidden metadata **separate** from each other.
+We are using the Eclipse integrated development environment (IDE) in class for writing Java code and GitHub (using `git`) to store and share that code.
+Both Eclipse and GitHub have hidden metadata they use to track the status of your code and it is *very important* to keep this hidden metadata **separate** from each other.

 Therefore, I recommend you create these (or similarly named) folders: